Updated: May 25, 2022

 Many frustrated four-letter words now ensue.

-Gunlord on the Nintendo Switch.
-Extensive use of tilting / pushing the screen vertically is highly recommended to locate enemies and powerups alike
+Hurrican on PC.
+Extensive use of pushing the screen vertically is highly recommended to locate enemies and powerups alike

 4) Non-Stick Shoes